A Working Definition of Digital Forensics

 Originally, digital forensics was mainly the domain of law enforcement professionals investigating the digital fingerprints left behind while committing a crime.
 In digital forensics, the investigator who isolates and preserves the digital information proceeds to analyze it, using it to tell the story of “what happened” in an event in question.
 In the past few years, though, increasingly private sector forensics professionals conduct investigations of data breaches, cyber-incidents, regulatory/compliance infractions, or human resources violations for private enterprises.

-In its strictest connotation, the application of computer science and investigative procedures involving the examination of digital evidence - following proper search authority, chain of custody, validation with mathematics, use of validated tools, repeatability, reporting, and possibly expert testimony.
+In its strictest definition, digital forensics is the application of computer science and investigative procedures involving the examination of digital evidence - following proper search authority, chain of custody, validation with mathematics, use of validated tools, repeatability, reporting, and possibly expert testimony.

 The Goals of Digital Forensics

 At a technical level, the goal of digital forensics is traditionally defined (including by the US government Cybersecurity and Infrastructure Security Agency, CISA) “to identify, collect, preserve, and analyze data in a way that preserves the integrity of the evidence collected so it can be used effectively in a legal case.”
 There is broad consensus on the technical goal, as Interpol, the International Criminal Police Organization, offers a very similar definition as well: “to extract data from the electronic evidence, process it into actionable intelligence and present the findings for prosecution.
 All processes utilize sound forensic techniques to ensure the findings are admissible in court.”